Caen Ferry Port & Terminal guide

 |*Prices correct as of 04/06/14|

 Car parking charges at the port are listed below.
 Cars, caravans and motor homes may park in the car lanes overnight after the last departure of the day, if travelling on the first departure in the morning.
+The vehicle is parked at your own risk and should not be left unattended.
 There is 24 hour access to toilet facilities.

 |Up to 2 hours||FREE|